The ED visa to study Thai at a Thai language school is not a 6-month, 8-month, or 12-month visa.

 If you apply for all 5 extensions, it will add up to a total of 12 months.

 The ED visa for language schools is not the same as the ED visa for universities.

 Continue reading for more information about visa extensions.

 Visit our school

-Once you receive your 90 day Single Entry Non-Immigrant ED Visa from a Thai embassy/consulate and enter Thailand, you must visit our school with your passport within 7 days.
+Once you receive your 90-Day Single Entry Non-Immigrant ED Visa from a Thai embassy/consulate, then enter Thailand, you must visit our school with your passport within 7 days.